adsantos/TravisCIWrapper/README.md

 1. Install [CocoaPods](http://cocoapods.org).
 2. Clone this project
 3. In the home directory of this project, run pod install
-4. Open Wrapper.xcworkspace in XCode
+4. Open TravisCIWrapper.xcworkspace in XCode

 ## Usage